Istria, Rovinj, Pula Croatia On Wheels

 By Paul-Christian Markovski

-We entered Croatia from the most northwestern border, where Italy, Slovenia and Croatia meet on the coastline by Trieste.
+We entered Croatia from the most northwestern border, where Italy, Slovenia, and Croatia meet on the coastline by Trieste.
+Cycling in Croatia is inspiring, and the roads are safe for bikes.

-With a roadtrip of less than ten hours through Europe, from Prague in Czech Republic towards the south and finally arriving in Novigrad, we had plenty of energy left to soak up the last evening hours of sunshine by the Adriatic sea and find some lodging.
+With a road trip of fewer than ten hours through Europe, from Prague in the Czech Republic towards the south and finally arriving in Novigrad, we had plenty of energy left to soak up the last evening hours of sunshine by the Adriatic sea and find some lodging.

 Finding lodging in Novigrad is a very simple affair.
 The city dwellers here are accustomed to tourists making their way along the Croatian coastline by car, so signs for private apartments, or “apartmans” in Croatian, are seen on many house gates and buildings.